Sheila Miyoshi Jager: Personal life

 "In order to avoid deportation, the parents of seven-year-old Margaretha Celine (Greetje) de Haas (later Gosschalk) handed her over in August 1943 to a nurse who was active in a nurses’ Resistance group.
 The Resistance group was connected with an underground movement in the province of Groningen, and Hendrik Jager was one of the people who traveled to Amsterdam to maintain contact between the two groups.
 Hendrik’s main task was to find families willing to hide Jewish children.
 He would wait at the train station in Groningen and then escort the children either to the address he had found or, temporarily, to his home until a permanent place could be located.
 Since he had not found a family who would take her, Hendrik decided to take Greetje in himself and she stayed with him and his wife, Geesje, for three years.
 Hendrik and Geesje lived in Hoogezand, Groningen, and had two sons, Henk and Bernd, who regarded Greetje as a sister.
 The family never received any payment for looking after her...Hendrik found hiding places for approximately 50 Jewish children all around the province.
 After the war, the Jagers applied to become Greetje’s guardians, but in 1946, close friends of her parents were awarded custody.
-Although they were not related, Greetjeand called her guaridians 'uncle' and 'aunt,' and the Jagers remained close, even after she got married and immigrated to the United States...The Jagers kept in touch with her husband, Eddy, and their son and daughter after Greetje’s untimely death in 1971.
+Although they were not related, Greetjeand called her guardians 'uncle' and 'aunt,' and the Jagers remained close, even after she got married and immigrated to the United States...The Jagers kept in touch with her husband, Eddy, and their son and daughter after Greetje’s untimely death in 1971.
 On October 10, 1996, Yad Vashem recognized Hendrik Jager and his wife, Geesje Jager-ten Brinke, as Righteous Among the Nations."

 In the 1980s, Jager lived with Barack Obama, then a community organizer in Chicago.
 In winter 1986, Obama asked her parents if he could marry her, but they objected.
 Shortly after he entered the Harvard Law School, Obama proposed to Jager a second time, but she rejected him.
 Their relationship was only made public in May 2017, several months after the end of Obama's two-term presidency, in David Garrow's Rising Star: The Making of Barack Obama.
 Notably, David Garrow admitted that he had never seen Obama's letters to Sheila Miyoshi Jager.

 Jager is married to Jiyul Kim, a retired U.S. Army veteran and a history instructor at Oberlin College.
 They have four children and reside in Ohio.